DatanoiseTV/translator-ai/README.md

 ### Translation Metadata

-By default, translator-ai adds metadata to help track translations:
+When enabled with the `--metadata` flag, translator-ai adds metadata to help track translations:

 ```json
 {